PCT PATENT FILING IN NIGERIA

 For an invention to be protected in a foreign country, the application must be nationalized in particular countries the applicant wants the patent protection to take effect.
 For example, if an applicant wants to have foreign protection in the USA, China and Europe, the applicant would need to nationalize the pct application in each of these jurisdictions in order to seek protection there.

-Written by the Intellectual Property Law Department at the Resolution Law Firm
+Written by the Intellectual Property Law Team at the Resolution Law Firm